 A small fracture in one of your vertebrae could be the root cause of your back pain.
-At South Lake Pain Institute, in Clermont and Orlando, Florida, the team includes board-certified anesthesiologists and pain management specialists who perform procedures like kyphoplasty to reduce the back pain caused by spinal compression fractures and other vertebral fractures.
+At South Lake Pain Institute, in Clermont, Florida, the team includes board-certified anesthesiologists and pain management specialists who perform procedures like kyphoplasty to reduce the back pain caused by spinal compression fractures and other vertebral fractures.
 Call or schedule an appointment online today for expert diagnosis and kyphoplasty procedures to restore your back’s health and relieve your pain.

 Kyphoplasty is a minimally invasive surgical procedure used to repair compression fractures and other fine breaks in a vertebra.
 Compression fractures can cause significant pain by irritating the nerves that travel through your spine and carry messages throughout your body.